mik-laj/discovery-api/gen_data/release_notes_md/vpc_service_controls_docs_release_notes.md

 **FEATURE:**

+General availability of dry run mode for service perimeters.

+This release introduces dry run configurations for your service perimeters, allowing you to test changes to perimeters before enforcing the changes.
+For more information, [ read about dry run mode ](https://cloud.google.com/vpc- service-controls/docs/dry-run-mode) .

+**FEATURE:**

 Beta release of the VPC Service Controls Troubleshooter.

 The VPC Service Controls Troubleshooter allows you to use the unique